 Bit 2 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the DL Congestion Information is present (1) or not (0).

+Bit 3 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the DL Available Data Rate Information is present (1) or not (0).

+Bit 4 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the UL Available Data Rate Information is present (1) or not (0).